hursey013/above-cville/README.md

 ### Download databases

-`above-cville` relies on two static JSON files for aircraft type (`storage/aircrafts.json`) and operators (`storage/operators.json`) data.
+`above-cville` relies on two static JSON files for aircraft types (`storage/aircrafts.json`) and operators (`storage/operators.json`) data.
 These files are regularly updated and can be downloaded from https://github.com/Mictronics/readsb-protobuf/tree/dev/webapp/src/db.

 ## Usage